The best trading platforms in Australia for beginners

 Please note that the specific investments available to trade, such as individual stocks, will vary between platforms and if you have a certain investment in mind it's worth checking which platforms list it when comparing.

-• Broker fees.
+• Brokerage fees.
 This is the fee that is charged every time you buy and sell shares.
 Brokers charge different fees depending on the product you're trading, the size of the trade you make and how often you trade per month.

 • Monthly fees.
 Some brokers are more aimed at active traders and will charge a subscription or inactivity fee for those who trade less.
 This may or may not suit you depending on your trading requirements.

 • Foreign exchange fees.
 This one is for investors buying shares overseas.
 If you're interested in trading global stocks, you'll want to check what the foreign exchange (FX) fee is for converting your Australian dollars to the foreign currency of choice.
+Currency conversion fees can have a big impact on the overall cost of your trades.

 Frequently asked questions